4etell/algorithmsITMO/README.md

 # algorithmsITMO
-ITMO University Programming algorithms and data structures Course
+Course of ITMO University Programming algorithms and data structures